Tom-Harris/Mint-DefenderBox/README.md

 Once you have the base image built go to the challenges folder and grab the instructions to prepare for the week.

+OPTION 3: Put this on another machine you already have

+Wireshark is available for Windows however I would not recommend playing around with technology on your personal "production" machines.
+It's bad form and could lead to problems down the road.